SiriusExplorer/LiuZhen_Project/README.md

 # LiuZhen_Project
-The repository of Liu Zhen built at SciLifeLab, stockholm.
-Contains information and materials about a project about bioinformatics.
+The repository of Liu Zhen built work with Marco Salvatore at SciLifeLab, stockholm.
+Contains information and materials about a bioinformatics project.